bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 The web browser will alert a user if a required value is outstanding.

-That\'s the basics of client and server-side validation of forms.
+That&apos;s the basics of client and server-side validation of forms.

-You\'ll learn more about HTML validation capabilities in the next reading.
+You&apos;ll learn more about HTML validation capabilities in the next reading.

 Input types